arbor-sim/arbor/doc/dev/extending_catalogues.rst

 (*default*, *bbp*, and *allen*).
 The required steps are as follows

 1. Go to the Arbor source tree.
-2. Create a new directory under *mechanisms*.
+2. Create a new directory under *mechanisms* with the name of your catalogue

    1. Add any ``.mod`` files you wish to integrate.
    2. Add any raw C++ files to be included in the catalogue.